skip405/kickbox-wordpress/README.md

 # Kickbox Verifications using WordPress request functions

-This package implements a Kickbox API-client using WordPress request functions.
+This package provides a Kickbox Email Verification API-client that uses WordPress HTTP-requests functions.
+Ideal if you want to employ Kickbox email verification in a WordPress plugin or theme.

 ## Installation
 Install via composer: